Tools4everBV/HelloID-Conn-Prov-Source-Exact-Synergy/README.md

-# HelloID-Conn-Prov-Target-Template
+# HelloID-Conn-Prov-Source-Exact-Synergy
-Template repository for HelloID Provisioning Target Connector
+This repository contains the connector and configuration code